 Any persons seeking a change in zone shall make application for such change with the Delaware-Muncie Metropolitan Plan Commission in forms prepared for the purpose.
 The Commission may set the number of copies to be submitted and shall adjust each and every application to its regular schedule.
-The Commission shall hold a public hearing on the proposed change in zone or amendment, giving public notice in at least one (1) newspaper of general circulation in Delaware County.
+The Commission shall hold a public hearing on the proposed change in zone or amendment, giving public notice in at least two (2) newspapers of general circulation in Delaware County.
 The notice shall state the date and time of the hearing; the description of the change; and the exact location of the property involved.
-The notice shall appear in the newspaper at least ten (10) days prior to the date of the public hearing.
-The proponent shall also submit a complete list of all surrounding property owners within a three hundred (300) foot radius of the property with the necessary postage to cause the mailing of notices to such owners, except where a three hundred (300) feet radius would include only the immediately abutting properties, irrespective of public ways, the owners of the properties adjoining the immediately abutting properties, in an east, west, north and south direction, shall also be notified.
+The notice shall appear in the newspapers at least ten (10) days prior to the date of the public hearing.
+The proponent of a zone change shall cause the notice of public hearing to be published in the newspapers and shall bear the expense involved in so doing.
+He shall also submit a complete list of all surrounding property owners within a three hundred (300) foot radius of the property with the necessary postage to cause the mailing of notices to such owners, except where a three hundred (300) feet radius would include only the immediately abutting properties, irrespective of public ways, the owners of the properties adjoining the immediately abutting properties, in an east, west, north and south direction, shall also be notified.